 Update on the Apple Watch itself

-If you've got watchOS 6 or later, you can install further updates without recourse to an iPhone.
+If you've got watchOS 6 or later, you can install further updates without requiring an iPhone.
 The update can now happen entirely on the Apple Watch itself.

 Open the Settings app on your watch and tap General > Software Update. watchOS will check for available updates.